-The Humanities and Fine Arts Department offers a variety of Philosophy courses, including courses in ethics, logic, and the history of philosophy.
+The Humanities Department offers a variety of Philosophy courses, including courses in ethics, logic, and the history of philosophy.
 These courses are ideal for anyone interested in the big questions about human existence.
 Why is there something rather than nothing?
 What is the good life?
 What is the nature of the mind?
 What are good and evil?
 What are knowledge and truth?
 These, and many others, are the sorts of questions that are explored in philosophy.

 PHI 215 and PHI 240 can be used in the Universal General Education Transfer Component (UGETC) requirements for the Associate of Arts (AA) and the Associate of Science (AS) degrees, and all Philosophy courses can be used as elective credit for such degrees.